 Finding a partner will not make you happy.
 Similarly, if you have a partner, trying to change them will not make you happy.

 There is only one person in this world who can make you happy—you.
-And sooner or later, one lifetime or another, you are going to have to take responsibly for your own happiness.
+And sooner or later, one lifetime or another, you’re going to have to take responsibility for your own happiness.
 Why not now?

 The added bonus to your living an exquisitely joyous life is that the happier you become the easier it will be to create someone to share that joy.
-And the better you will be able to love and be loved.
+And the better you’ll be able to love and be loved.

 4. Know what you (really) want